UPDATED HUD Guidelines on FHA Home Loans For 2022

 - Having three months of cash reserves (PITI) is one form of compensating factors

-- History of saving money
+- History of saving money over the years

 - Proof and/or documentation of residual income (income left over after all personal debts and expenses have been paid)

 - Proof and/or documentation of income separate from income used to qualify